octavore/delta/README.md

 ## TODO

-- add support for hiding unchanged parts of the diff.
 - make differ/histogram diff functions more consistent and add an interface.
 - more comments for godoc/golint.
-- upload gist to rawgit
 - fix race condition in update
 - favicon
-- add folder names in sidebar
 - make sidebar resizable
-- add ability to modify hidden context